waiwera/waiwera/doc/user/setup_mesh.rst

 In this type of zone, cells in the zone are explicitly identified by their cell indices.
 In this case the zone definition can be either:

 * an array of numbers (the cell indices)
-* an object with a **cells** value, containing the array of cell indices
+* an object with a **"cells"** value, containing the array of cell indices

 All cell indices are zero-based (i.e. start from zero) and refer to the cell indices in the serial mesh (i.e. before partitioning, if the simulation is run in parallel).

-If the zone definition is an object, it can optionally also contain a **type** string value, set to "array", to make the zone type more explicit.
+If the zone definition is an object, it can optionally also contain a **"type"** string value, set to "array", to make the zone type more explicit.

 .. note::